ACCT: Accounting (ACCT)

 ACCT 407.
 Auditing.
 (3 Credits)

-The analysis and application of the theory and techniques of auditing and assurance principles and procedures, with emphasis on the duties and responsibilities of the auditor.
-Prerequisite: ACCT 302 or by special permission 201608.
+The analysis and application of the theory and techniques of auditing principles and procedures, with emphasis on the duties and responsibilities of the auditor.
+Prerequisite: ACCT 302.

 ACCT 408.
 Accounting Data Analytics.
 (3 Credits)

-Accounting Data Analytics examines how business financial and non-financial data connect with and to business financial performance.
-The focus of this course will be to use data analytics and software packages to assess, gain, insights, and predict trends in financial performance.
+This course examines how business financial and non-financial data connect with and to business financial performance.
+The focus of this course will be to use data analytics and software packages to assess, gain insights, and predict trends in financial performance.
 In the application of data science, students who are successful in this course will understand and model how that data interact using computer databases, programming, statistics and visual analytics to enable a business enterprise to forecast performance, optimize operations and develop business strategy.
+Prerequisite: ACCT 315.

 ACCT 410.
 Forensic Accounting.
 (3 Credits)